wullm/SOAP/README.md

 New classes must be added to halo_prop_list in compute_halo_properties.py.

+Adding new quantities to already defined SOAP apertures is a relatively easy bussiness.
+There are four steps.

+  * Start by adding an entry to the property tabel (https://github.com/SWIFTSIM/SOAP/blob/master/property_table.py).
+Here we store all the properties of the quantities (name, type, unit etc.) All entries in this tabel are checked with unit tests and added to the documentation.
+Adding your quantity here will make sure the code and the documentation are in line with each other
+  * Next you have to add the quantity to the type of aperture you want it to be calculated for (aperture_properties.py, SO_properties.py, subhalo_properties.py or projected_aperture_properties.py).
+In all these files there is a class named `property_list` which defines the subset of all properties that are calculated for this specific aperture.
+  * To calculate your quantity you have to define a `@lazy_property` with the same name in the `XXParticleData` class in the same file.
+There should be a lot of examples of different quantities that are already calculated.
+An important thing to note is that fields that are used for multiple calculations should have their own `@lazy_property` to avoid loading things multiple times, so check if the things that you need are already there.
+  * At this point everything should now work.
+To test the newly added quantities you can run a unit text using `python3 -W error -m pytest NAME_OF_FILE`.
+This checks whether the code crashes, and whether there are problems with units and overlows.
+This should make sure that SOAP never crashes while calculating the new properties.

 ## Units

 All particle data are stored in unyt arrays internally.
 On opening the snapshot